 ABOUT the irc for crps

-Founded in 2015, the International Research Consortium for CRPS is a not-for-profit membership organization with a mission to accelerate the identification of effective diagnostic and treatment options for Complex Regional Pain Syndrome and RSDS.
+Founded in 2015, the International Research Consortium for CRPS is a 501(c)(3) not-for-profit limited membership organization that champions global collaboration among CRPS researchers, writes research protocols, and executes trials to achieve statistically relevant results to identify better diagnostics and treatments for Complex Regional Pain Syndrome and RSDS.

 To date, treatment trials for CRPS have generally been single-site pilot studies with small patient samples.
 By encouraging collaboration across multiple sites, we aim to increase sample size and improve the rigor and quality of CRPS-related studies to produce compelling research results.

-With more than 70 individual members and 40 participating research sites, our members are leaders in CRPS research, experienced and noted rising stars alike.
-Together, they bring a wealth of experience and diversity in their approach to finding a better treatment for those with CRPS.
+With more than 100 individual members and 40 participating research sites around the world, our members are leaders in CRPS research, experienced and noted rising stars alike.
+Together, they bring a wealth of experience and diversity in their approach to finding better treatments for those with CRPS.

 board of directors & STAFF

 R. Norman Harden, MD, is Chairman of the Board.
 He is the founder of the RSD treatment program at the Medical University of South Carolina, and later served as the Director of the Center for Pain Studies and founder of the Chronic Pain Care Center at the Rehabilitation Institute of Chicago.
 He is a professor of the Department of Physical Medicine and Rehabilitation and the Department of Physical Therapy and Human Movement Sciences at Northwestern University and holds the Addison Chair in Pain.